Starburst Nuclei as Light Dark Matter Laboratories

 {\bf Acknowledgements.~---} We thank Edoardo Vitagliano for fruitful discussion on supernovae limits.
 AA, MC, AM and GM are supported by the research grant number 2017W4HA7S ``NAT-NET: Neutrino and Astroparticle Theory Network'' under the program PRIN 2017 funded by the Italian Ministero dell'Universit\`a e della Ricerca (MUR) and by the research project TAsP (Theoretical Astroparticle Physics) funded by the Istituto Nazionale di Fisica Nucleare (INFN).
 DF is supported by the {\sc Villum Fonden} under project no.~29388.
 This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No.~847523 ‘INTERACTIONS’.
 This work used resources provided by the High Performance Computing Center at the University of Copenhagen.

 \onecolumngrid

 \onecolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{figure}}

 The Supplemental Material is organized as follows.
-In Sec.~\ref{app:leaky} we focus on the leaky-box model approximation and its applicability to nearby star-forming and starburst galaxies, justifying the use of Eq. \eqref{eq:leaky}.
+In Sec.~\ref{app:leaky} we focus on the leaky-box model approximation and its applicability to nearby star-forming and starburst galaxies, justifying the use of Eq.~(1).
 In Sec.~\ref{app:flux}, we detail our calculations for the gamma-ray spectrum from the SBNi.
 In Sec.~\ref{app:linear_priors} we discuss the linear priors used for each source for our analysis.
 In Sec.~\ref{app:halo} we scrutinize how our constraints on $\sigma_{\chi p}$ are affected by assuming different DM profiles as well as varying the halo parameters.
-Finally, in Sec.~\ref{app:cta}, we provide the details of the generation of CTA mock data and the forecast analysis we have performed.
+In Sec.~\ref{app:cta}, we provide the details of the generation of CTA mock data and the forecast analysis we have performed.
+Finally, in Sec.~\ref{sec:heavier_CR} we assess the impact of heavier cosmic-ray species over the DM bounds.